GaneshSPatil/analytics-skeleton-plugin/README.md

 * Edit the `GetPluginConfigurationExecutor.java` class to add any configuration fields that should be shown in the view.
 * Edit the `plugin-settings.template.html` file which contains the view for the plugin settings page of your plugin.
 * Edit the `PluginSettings.java` file which contains the model for your settings.
-* Implement the `StageStatusRequestExecutor.java` class to get a basic notification plugin working.
+* Implement the following classes to get a basic analytics plugin working:
+  - `GetCapabilitiesExecutor.java`
+  - `GetStaticAssetsExecutor.java`
+  - `AnalyticsExecutorSelector.java`

 ## Building the code base